h2oai/datatable/docs/api/dt/cumprod.rst

     .. x-version-added:: 1.1.0

     For each column from `cols` calculate cumulative product.
-The product of the missing values is calculated as zero.
+The product of the missing values is calculated as one.
 In the presence of :func:`by()`, the cumulative product is computed within each group.

     Parameters